sixfeetup/scaf/README.md

 ## Creating a new project using this repo

-Run `scaf` and answer all the questions, and you'll have your new project!
+Run `scaf myproject`, answer all the questions, and you'll have your new project!

-Inside `[project_slug]/README.md`, you will have more documentation explaining how to use and configure your newly created project.
+Inside `myproject/README.md`, you will have more documentation explaining how to use and configure your newly created project.

 ## Terraform and AWS